ouyex/BubbleSort/README.md

 - Sorted arrays are randomly generated between minimum and maximum values, which are defined by the user.
 - This program does NOT support manual arrays, only randomized ones.
 - Due to the bubble sort algorithm itself, higher arrays can take extremely long to calculate.
 Refer to the [Speed Tests](#sorting-speed-tests) before inputting custom values.
+- Exported files run through the "write_sort" and "write_unsort" commands are saved in the same directory as the program itself, as "sorted.txt" and "unsorted.txt" respectively.
+- "force_fetch" and "force_unfetch" commands are not required to run manually, commands that require the strings of the arrays are fectched automatically.
+They are simply there for debug purposes, or to simultaneously get both the sorted and unsorted array strings to prevent waiting later.

 ___

-### SORTING SPEED TESTS
+### Sorting Speed Tests
-Sorting tests were ran on an Intel i7-8565U.
+- Sorting tests were ran on an Intel i7-8565U.
-Values can heavily vary depending on both CPU speed and how the unsorted array is generated.
+- Values can heavily vary depending on both CPU speed and how the unsorted array is generated.
+- These tests were run in a debug build, actual times will sometimes be less than 50% of the listed times.
-Use this only as a rough relative guide, not as real-world times.
+- Use this only as a rough relative guide, not as real-world times.

 ```
  Sizes        Time           Passes